Amish Paradise: Coolio's response

 Yankovic sought permission from Coolio before making "Amish Paradise", offering a percentage of the revenues.
 Yankovic was given rights to use the song by the record company (non-exclusive rights holders) and producer Doug Rasheed, but not by Coolio himself, who declined when presented with Weird Al's offer and subsequently decried the release.

 Yankovic later stated on VH1's Behind the Music that he had written a sincere letter of apology to Coolio, which was never returned, and that Coolio never complained when he received his royalty check from proceeds of the song.
 A series of photos taken at the XM Satellite Radio booth at the 2006 Consumer Electronics Show suggests that Yankovic and Coolio had made amends.
 In a 2014 interview, Coolio stated that the decision to refuse the parody at the time was "stupid" and he wished that someone on his management had stopped him, and then considered the final parody to be "funny".

 During an interview with Sean Evans on Hot Ones in 2016, Coolio further expressed regret for how he initially responded to "Amish Paradise".
 "In hindsight, it was stupid of me to say something about [Yankovic] doing a parody of 'Gangsta's Paradise'," he said.
 "I mean, he did Michael Jackson, he did Prince.
 You know, people who were definitely more talented than I am.
 I think Prince did say something... but he wasn't very vocal about it like I was.
 And it just made me look dumb...
 It was one of the dumb things I did.
 And I'm willing to admit I did something stupid."
+While Yankovic never parodied Prince's work due to the latter's express refusal, he has included references to him throughout his own work, including in "Amish Paradise", which featured the phrase "party like it's 1699", homaging Prince's song "1999".